-The Board of Trustees and the Board of Directors held ten meetings during the year ended December 31, 2010.
-Overall, the combined attendance by the Directors at the Board meetings was 95% A record of attendance by Trustees at Board meetings during the financial year ended December 31, 2010 is set out under the heading "Election of Directors - Meetings and Attendance" of the Information Circular.
+The Board of Directors held seven meetings during the year ended December 31, 2011.
+Overall, the combined attendance by the Directors at the Board meetings was 95% A record of attendance by Trustees at Board meetings during the financial year ended December 31, 2011 is set out under the heading "Election of Directors - Meetings and Attendance" of the Information Circular.